 "All the meditating.
 The silence...
 I was expecting more teaching and interactions.
 The sheer amount of time spent trying to empty my mind I find a little...exhausting, and I'm not sure I see the point of it," I finished apologetically.

 The guru smiled and nodded.
-“It is overwhelming at first, I agree.
-It’s not in our given nature as humans to be still.
-The point is equanimity, but until you can empty your mind, it can be hard to experience what I’m talking about.”
+"It is overwhelming at first, I agree.
+It's not in our given nature as humans to be still.
+The point is to nurture equanimity, but until you can empty your mind, it can be hard to grasp what I'm talking about."
 The guru waited.

 I paused and considered.
 "It's just not what I pictured from reading Thich Naht Hanh's books..."

 Her eyes lit up.
 "Thich Naht Hanh is a lovely, lovely person.
 You know"—she pondered a moment—" his style of retreat might be a better fit for you...
 They are very different from Vipassana retreats.
 There are singing circles and nature walks—it's very community and social-justice oriented."

 "Is it a different kind of Buddhism?"
 I asked with confusion.